Vehicle drives into home, catches fire in Grass Valley (VIDEO)

 March 8, 2019

-A vehicle drove into a home off of Ventana Sierra Drive Friday afternoon sparking a fire that briefly threatened a structure before firefighters got the blaze out.
+A vehicle drove into a home off Ventana Sierra Drive in Grass Valley Friday afternoon, sparking a fire that briefly threatened a structure before firefighters got the blaze out.

 The female driver of the Kia involved in the collision was able to walk away from the crash and was taken to the hospital by ambulance.